-Note that a hardware (and software) reset may be performed by toggling the switch behind the small accesshole at the bottom right hand side of the faceplate.
+Note: a reset may also be performed by toggling the switch behind the hole on the lower right side of the faceplate.

 2 - Full Reset

 Selecting the Full Reset option resets the router configuration to factory default settings and restarts the router.
 The factory default settings include the terminal type and password.